 Trash, Junk, Inoperable Vehicles, Vessels, and Similar Materials.
 No trash, rubbish, weeds or other combustible material will be allowed to remain on any lot outside of approved containers in any residential zone.
 No junk, debris, abandoned, inoperable or dismantled vehicles or vessels or vehicle or vessel parts or similar materials will be stored or allowed to remain on any lot in any residential zone.

 Curb and Gutter on Streets.
 Whenever a structure is erected, or the use of a structure is changed in any Medium High Residential Zone (MH) curb, gutter, and sidewalk will be required as per the city’s subdivision ordinance (Title 14 of BMC) 15.04.160 along streets the property abuts and fronts and along all roads being created by development.
 Notwithstanding any other provision of this Ordinance, all buildings abutting a highway having a state or federal designation will not be required to provide curb and gutter along that highway unless required by the owning jurisdiction.

-.".
+Tiny Homes/Tiny Home Subdivisions.
+When proposed as the primary or principal use of a lot within a tiny home subdivision, a tiny home may not exceed twenty percent (20%) of the lot size, or seven hundred square feet (700 sq. ft.) in floor area.

 Recreational Vehicle Park/Subdivision Development Standards

 Minimum Size.
 Each recreational vehicle park/subdivision wihtin the Medium High Residential Zone (MH) shall have a minimum size of five (5) acres.